 Focus on the architecture of three Historic Warships – HMS Cavalier, HMS Gannet and HM Submarine Ocelot as well as Victorian buildings that can look like anything from a Jack the Ripper era street-scape to modern day.

-Please note locations are subject to change on the day and some locations are weather dependant.
+Please note locations are subject to change on the day and some locations are weather dependent.

 Born in Gillingham and raised in Allhallows, Louise has lived in the Medway Towns all her life.

-She now would love to pass on her own knowledge & help others who share her passion for taking a picture.
+Louise loves to pass on her own knowledge and help others who share her passion for taking a picture.
 In 2019 she created her own photography company, Louise E Hubbard Photography, running workshops and 1 to 1 tuition sessions.
-She is very honoured to have the opportunity to work alongside Chatham Historic Dockyard Trust to produce these fantastic photographic experience days.

 Photos by Louise E Hubbard